Updated on May 12, 2022

 Depending on your answers to the above, you can choose to enlist team members, community members, or contractors to help.

-You can create a formal application for community members or contractors.
-Write it like a job description so that people understand what they’re applying for.
+You can create a formal 'application' for community members or contractors.
+Be specific about responsibilities so that people understand what they’re applying for.
 Lay out how many hours per week they can expect to put in, and whether they should have prior moderation experience.

 “When I've hired contractors in the past, I would do it like any other brief job application and include a work sample so I can see what their written tone is like,” says Noele.

 You should also make it clear in the application what selected applicants can expect from you in terms of resources, training, and compensation.
+If you have a budget for moderation, consider hiring contractors instead of relying on community members to help with moderation.
 “I'm personally not in favor of volunteer moderation unless the community is completely not monetized,” says Noele.
 “If the community is run by a brand that is for profit, and they deem that additional moderation is necessary, that's a business expense and should be compensated.”

 As part of your onboarding for moderators, you’ll need to share a guide they can use to moderate effectively.
 This should include your community values and guidelines, how to best get in touch with you if needed, and your protocols for things such as escalation/de-escalation.